aireilly/openshift-mkdocs/docs/scalability_and_performance/cnf-create-performance-profiles.md

 !!! note
     In this case, 10 CPUs are reserved on NUMA node 0 and 10 are reserved on NUMA node 1.

-### Running the Performance Profile Creator wrapper script
+### Running the Performance Profile Creator wrapper script {#running-the-performance-profile-creator-wrapper-script_cnf-create-performance-profiles}

 The performance profile wrapper script simplifies the running of the Performance Profile Creator (PPC) tool.
 It hides the complexities associated with running `podman` and specifying the mapping directories and it enables the creation of the performance profile.